Theory Go Straight to SoC

 the SoC chip, these I/O pads have to drive very thick metal wires

-while inside the chip those wires are very thin.
+with very high capacitance, while inside the chip those wires are

-So we need especially design I/O pads which special circuitry to
+So we need especially design I/O pads with special circuitry to deal

-deal with harsh outside world and relatively comfortable inside
+with harsh outside world and relatively comfortable inside world.

 A collection of these I/O pads for a chip is also often termed as